curiousest/curiousest.github.io/_drafts/tabum/2-1-simulate-me.md

 Eli scribbled out her next story.

-## Be me for me
+## Spawn my systems

-There once was a little robot AI who visited the land of vehicles for its first time.
-It wanted to observe the system of vehicles it had never been around before.
+There once was a little robot AI who visited the land of vehicles.
+It had never seen the system of vehicles before.
 The little robot AI walked to an intersection of two paths where many vehicles were in operation and watched.
 And watched.

 The little robot AI saw a smaller vehicle turn to follow a different path.
 There was an immense, "crash!".
 A larger vehicle smashed head-on into the smaller vehicle's driver door.
 The smaller vehicle was decimated.